 In Taiwan the power plugs and sockets are of type A and B. Check out the following pictures.
-When living in Canada you don't need a power plug adapter in Taiwan.
-Your power plugs fit.
-We recommend you to pack a 3 to 2 prong adapter in case type B sockets are not available.
+When living in Malaysia you need a power plug adapter for sockets type A and B.

 Buy a power plug (travel) adapter

 We don't sell power plug adapters.
 We refer you to Amazon, where you will find a great selection of travel adapters.
 Because you may also need a voltage converter, you should consider a combined power plug adapter/voltage converter (see below).

 You can also check the map to see the use of different plugs and sockets in the world.

 In Taiwan the standard voltage is 110 V and the frequency is 60 Hz.